atlexis/essenshell/README.md

     - Exit codes:
         - **93**: function with provided name was not found
         - **93**: number of arguments were not evenly divisible by provided number

+### inputs.sh
+- Included with `source "$ESSENSHELL_PATH/input.sh"`
+- `esh_confirm_before_action <PROMPT> <MESSAGE> <ACTION> [<ARG>...]` : ask for user confirmation before performing an action
+    - Ask for user input and execute the provided function if confirmed.
+    - Otherwise, print a provided message.
+    - Will append "y/N: " to the end of the prompt.
+    - Confirmation values: 'y', 'Y', 'yes', 'Yes', and 'YES'
+    - Decline values: 'n', 'N', 'q', 'Q', 'no', 'No', 'NO', 'quit', 'Quit', and 'QUIT'
+    - `$1` : string, prompt to ask before user input
+    - `$2` : string, message to print if user declines.
+An empty string will not be printed.
+    - `$3` : function, name of function to execute if user confirms
+    - `$4+` : optional, list of arguments to forward to executed function
+    - Return codes:
+        - **0**: user confirmed
+        - **1**: user declined
+        - **2**: unknown answer after prompt
+    - Exit codes:
+        - **3**: mandatory positional argument was not provided

 ### print.sh
 - Included with `source "$ESSENSHELL_PATH/print.sh"`